 Football Helmet Safety

-Unfortunately, it has been observed that no person or football helmet study, up to this point, has truly rated a helmet’s ability to prevent concussions.
+Unfortunately, it has been observed that no person or football helmet study, up to this point, has truly rated a helmet?s ability to prevent concussions.
 The most advanced scientific research and medical knowledge currently available has yet to reach a point where on-field injuries can be tested in a lab and point to accurate correlations.
 The only organization to come close is the NOCSAE, the governing body by which all athletic equipment is deemed safe.

 Recently, a study conducted by Virginia Tech has gained a large amount of industry publicity.
 The study tested 10 popular adult football helmet models using a Summation of Tests for the Analysis of Risk (STAR) evaluation system, giving each helmet a star rating from 5 to 1.

-but has been criticized for its lack of comprehension.
-In fact, the NOCSAE
+This study provides good data, but has been criticized for its lack of comprehension.
+In fact, the NOCSAE themselves released a statement , explaining their issues with the study:

 In 2010, the NFL conducted its own football helmet tests and their study, which included rotational forces and time duration data, found that the Schutt DNA Pro + was the best performing helmet.
 This study dramatically disagrees with the Virginia Tech study, yet the NFL continues to use Riddell football helmets as their official supplier.